 Sarah Crim, Education Director

 Sarah has her B.S. and M.S. in Forestry from Auburn University and enjoys working with children and adults as they further their outdoor education and foster their love for nature.
-Sarah is the lead teacher at the KPNC’s Woodland Wonders Nature Preschool and coordinator of many of the KPNC’s environmental education initiatives.
+Sarah is the creator of and lead teacher at the KPNC’s Woodland Wonders Nature Preschool and she coordinates many of the KPNC’s environmental education initiatives.

 Mary Middleton, Naturalist